mantidproject/mantid/dev-docs/source/BatchWidget/Internals/StrictModelIndexing.rst

 filtered model.
 Indexes must be explicitly converted between the two spaces.

-To make this less bugprone, the header file :code:`StrictQModelIndices.h` defines two types, :code:`QModelIndexForMainModel` and :code:`QModelIndexForFilteredModel`, functions which wish to constrain the indices they accept and/or return can now make that explicit and use the type system to catch errors.
+To make this less bugprone, the header file :code:`StrictQModelIndices.h` defines two types, :code:`QModelIndexForMainModel` and :code:`QModelIndexForFilteredModel`.
+Functions which wish to constrain the indices they accept and/or return can now make that explicit and use the type system to catch errors.